jaredbwasserman/drift/README.md

  * [Drift (Classic)](https://www.curseforge.com/wow/addons/driftclassic)

 ## TODO
+1. Add scaling
 1. Per frame reset in config menu
-1. Add scaling
 1. Remove delay for Guild & Communities

 ## Bugs
 1. Frames with tabs move from hotkey when on other tab
 1. ColorPickerFrame moves when it's not supposed to
-1. TimeManagerFrame does not move if opened before other frames
+1. TimeManagerFrame and TalkingHeadFrame do not move depending on addons loaded